About our services

 Leland Stanford Junior was just short of his 16th birthday when he died of typhoid fever in Florence, Italy on March 13, 1884.
 He had not spent a year at Harvard before his death, nor was he "accidentally killed."
 Following Leland Junior's death, Leland and Jane Stanford determined to found an institution in his name that would serve the "children of California."

 Detained on the East Coast following their return from Europe, the Stanfords visited a number of universities and consulted with the presidents of each.
 The account of their visit with Charles W. Eliot at Harvard is actually recounted by Eliot himself in a letter sent to David Starr Jordan (Stanford's first president) on 1919 Jun 26.
 At the point the Stanfords met with Eliot they had not yet decided whether to establish a university, a technical school or a museum.
 Eliot recommended a university and told them the endowment should be $5 million.
 Accepted accounts indicate that Jane and Leland looked at each other and agreed they could manage that amount.

 The thought of Leland and Jane Stanford, by this time quite wealthy, arriving at Harvard in a homespun threadbare suit and faded gingham dress is amusing, but highly inaccurate.
 It also is unlikely that Leland Stanford, a former governor of California and well-known railroad baron, and his wife Jane were knowingly kept waiting outside Eliot's office.
 The Stanfords also visited Cornell, MIT, and Johns Hopkins.

 David Starr Jordan, renowned ichthyologist and president of Indiana University, was chosen to serve as Stanford's first president.
-See also this list of Stanford presidents and provosts.
+See also this list of Stanford presidents.

 I'm a former student.
 Are you interested in my Stanford memorabilia?
 Photographs?
 Diaries?